mariia-kulakova/HW4_1/README.md

 6) pip install -r requirements.txt

-7) open the src file in the vscode editor and add the debugger config file (.vscode/launch.json) here.
+7) open the src folder in the window vscode editor and add the debugger config file (.vscode/launch.json) here.
 Use example-launch.json as pattern where change ES_URL (ElasticSearch endpoint url) and ES_TOKEN (ElasticSearch encrypted token)

-8) open migrations/create_cve_index.py and run the current file with Debugger or without (ES_URL and ES_TOKEN must be set as system ENV vars).
+8) open migrations/create_cve_index.py and run the current file with Debugger.
 This migration creates 'cve' index in ElasticSearch DB

 9) run FastAPI (use the f5 button shortcut)